Definition

 Social media marketing (SMM) is a form of internet marketing that uses social media apps as a marketing tool.

-These social media platforms enable brands to connect with their audience to:
+These social media platforms enable brands to connect with their audience in the following ways:

-• build a community of followers to share and engage with content.
+• Building a community of followers to share and engage with content.

-Producing relevant content that users will share with their own networks helps brands increase their exposure.
-It also extends their reach toward fans, potential customers and even potential employees when used as a recruitment tool.
+Producing relevant content that users will share with their networks helps brands increase their exposure.
+It also extends its reach toward fans, potential customers and even potential employees when used as a recruitment tool.

-Social media marketing also enables organizations to get customer feedback while making the company seem more personable.
-Social media enables organizations to create relationships with their audience.
-It gives end users a platform to ask questions, voice complaints and generally be heard.
-It also gives brands the opportunity to respond, adapt and adjust business processes or products.
+Social media marketing also facilitates customer feedback while making the company seem more personable.
+Social media helps organizations build relationships with their audience.
+It gives end users a platform to ask questions, voice complaints and be heard.
+Brands have the opportunity to respond, adapt and adjust business processes or products.

-Some popular social media apps include Facebook, Twitter, LinkedIn, YouTube, Pinterest, Instagram and Snapchat.
-Each platform has elements that makes it attractive to use.
-And when a company uses several in combination to deliver a multichannel message, consumers can see those messages on their preferred channels.
+Facebook, Twitter, LinkedIn, YouTube, Pinterest, Instagram and Snapchat are among the most popular social media apps.
+Each platform has elements that make it attractive to use.
+When a company uses several in combination to deliver a multichannel message, consumers can see those messages on their preferred channels.

 Learn how to craft a multichannel marketing strategy here.